Bill Richards (musician)

-Bill Richards (28 March 1923 – 28 February 1995) was a Canadian violinist, composer, arranger, and editor.
+Bill Richards (28 March 1923 – 28 February 1995) was a Canadian musician.
 His compositional output includes several film scores, a Flute Quartet (1964), and a number of fiddle tunes.
 He recorded two of his own fiddle compositions for Spiral Records in 1957 and another of his fiddle compositions was featured in the movie The Pyx.
 He also was active as a musician and concertmaster on a number of studio recordings from the 1950s through the 1990s, and can be heard on recordings by artists Moe Koffman, Catherine McKinnon, Anne Murray, and Gordon Lightfoot among others.
 In 1962 he and a quartet featuring the organist Lou Snider recorded two LP albums for the Canadian Talent Library Trust.

 Early life and education

 Born William Francis Caven Richards in Ottawa, Ontario, Richards began his musical training as a child at the Canadian Conservatory of Music in his native city with Jack Cavill (violin) and Herbert Sanders (piano).
 He started his performance career at the age of eight working as a violin soloist on radio programs in Ottawa and Hull.
 He continued with violin studies in Ottawa with David Shuttleworth and then in Toronto with Broadus Farmer in 1939.